Discover our villas

 Popular beaches and seaside resorts

-The Costa Brava is full of beaches and coves with a variety of landscapes.
-Blanes and Lloret de Mar, pristine blue flag beaches in the province of Girona, are prized for their idyllic setting along the Mediterranean Sea.
+The Costa Brava is full of beautiful beaches and coves with a variety of landscapes.
+Blanes and Lloret de Mar, located in the south of the Costa Brava, offer pristine blue-flag beaches in the province of Girona that are prized for their idyllic setting along the Mediterranean Sea.
 At the seaside resort of Lloret de Mar, its 1,500-metre-long, golden sand beach is a great place for couples and families to relax or enjoy water sports while admiring the magnificent Costa Brava landscape.

 The secret coves on the Costa Brava